Sally-Ng/Java-Course_Registration/README.md

 ## Course Registration
 Language: Java </br>
-Create courses and student accounts, then add students to the courses' roster.
+Wrote classese to create student accounts and classes, then a driver program to demonstrate how to add and drop students to the courses' roster.

 </br>
 <p align="left">